-RADA Talks: Kenneth Branagh and Ralph Fiennes in conversation
+RADA Talks: Imelda Staunton and O-T Fagbenle in conversation

-This is a fundraising event for the Royal Academy of Dramatic Art (RADA).
+This is a fundraising event.
 We are thrilled to share this conversation from two of our high-profile graduates as part of our ongoing RADA Talks, a series exploring the world of acting for stage and screen.

 RADA is a registered charity and we depend on the generous support of donors and partners to deliver our world-leading training and make it accessible to everyone, regardless of their background or financial circumstances.
 With the devastating impact COVID-19 is having on young people’s opportunities, especially within the arts and cultural sector, your support is needed now more than ever.
 If you can consider making a donation please